-- Applicants must be enrolled at UCF pursuing a degree in English – Technical Communication B.A. or M.A. track.
-If they are graduate students, they must be pursuing an M.A. in English/Technical Communication.
+- Applicants must be enrolled at UCF pursuing a degree in English – Technical Communication B.A. or an M.A. in English/Technical Communication.

 - Minimum 3.0 overall GPA.

 - The fund provides scholarships and awards to selected outstanding undergraduates and graduate students at UCF.
 Full-time and part-time students are encouraged to apply.

 Deadline: Monday, November 26, 2018, at 5:00pm

 “This award transcends the recognition and monetary value, because I believe in the technical communication profession and am honored to be affiliated with all of the predecessors who exemplify Melissa’s caliber.”

 – Heather Stearns, Pellegrin Scholarship 2006